nipun1992/Predicting-Wine-Color/README.md

 ## Introduction

 Created Machine Learning models to predict color of wine from the wine dataset.
-The dataset can be found from the citations folder.
 In this project, I have used python libraries such as numpy, pandas, matplotlib, seaborn, scikit learn.

 ## Directory structure